WQU-Capstone-11205/MarketNeutral_Trading/README.md

   Adams, Ryan Prescott, and David JC MacKay.
 "Bayesian online changepoint detection." arXiv preprint arXiv:0710.3742 (2007).</p>

-The VAE is referred from the following:
+The VAE is referred from <a href="https://www.ibm.com/think/topics/variational-autoencoder">here<a>

 The Reinforced Learning model is basically an Actor-Critic model.